maartendemunck/bettersafethansorry/README.md

 The configuration file defines three backups:

 - `wormwood-image` makes a full filesystem backup, split in one `.tar.bz2` archive for each filesystem (`/`, `/boot` and `/boot/efi`).
 The backups are made to my desktop PC and because I have a decent LAN at home and the CPU of my desktop PC is much more performant than the CPU of the mini server, I bzip2 the tar archives on the desktop PC.
 - `wormwood-maartenathome` makes a backup of the Django database in the maarten@home PostgreSQL container and the data directory in the maarten@home Django container.
-The backups are made to whatever system runs the backup (the data is important and the backup is not that big, so I sometimes just backup to my laptop if my desktop is off) and again, compression is done on the system running the backup.
+The backups are made to whatever system runs the backup (the data is important and the backup is not that big, so I sometimes just backup to my laptop if my desktop is off).
+Again, compression is done on the system running the backup.
 - `wormwood-gitea` makes a backup of the Gitea database in the Gitea PostgreSQL container and the data directory in the Gitea server container.
 Again, backups are made to whatever system runs the backup and compression is done on the system running the backup.

 Logs are stored in a simple text file `~/.local/log/bettersafethansorry.log` and subsequent invocations just add their logs to the file.